 A prosecutor might agree to submit on the record when the case is weak but the prosecutor's office doesn't want to dismiss charges outright.
 If the judge dismisses the case, the prosecutor can deflect criticism from angry victims or police officers to the judge.

-More often, a case submitted on the record favors the prosecution rather than the defense, and in essence is a slow plea of guilty.
+More often, a case submitted on the record favors the prosecution rather than the defense and, in essence, is a slow plea of guilty.
 In such cases, the defense knows that a guilty verdict is all but certain, but by submitting on the record, the defense can move the case more quickly to an appellate court or simply offer an out to a defendant whose case is hopeless but doesn't want to plead guilty or nolo contendere.
 (Defense attorneys can submit on the record only if the defendant agrees to waive trial.)

 Basically, the defense tries to size up how solid the government's case is as a whole.
-Such information can be important to the defense, whether it ultimately settles the case in a plea bargain or proceeds to trial.
+Such information can be important to the defense—whether it ultimately settles the case in a plea bargain or proceeds to trial.

-If, however, the government's case seems very strong, this information may help the defense decide to accept a plea bargain, even if it’s not what the defense had hoped for, rather than wasting further energy and money fighting what looks to be a losing battle.
+If, however, the government's case seems very strong, this information may help the defense decide to accept a plea bargain.
+Even if a plea deal was not what the defense had hoped for, the preliminary hearing might show a deal is better than wasting further energy and money fighting what looks to be a losing battle.
 Because more than 90% of cases end before trial, it's clear that a primary defense goal at the preliminary hearing is to look for evidence it can use to get the best possible result at the plea bargaining table.